trietp1253201581/WeatherVietnam/README.md

     M 99:4 MySQLGeneralWeatherDAO.get_all - A (4)
     M 340:4 MySQLWeatherStatusDAO.delete - A (4)
     M 362:4 MySQLWeatherStatusDAO.delete_all - A (4)
+    M 505:4 MongoDBWeatherStatusDAO.insert - A (4)
+    C 384:0 MongoDBGeneralWeatherDAO - A (3)
+    C 426:0 MongoDBWeatherStatusDAO - A (3)
+    M 450:4 MongoDBWeatherStatusDAO.get - A (3)
+    M 478:4 MongoDBWeatherStatusDAO.get_all - A (3)
+    M 417:4 MongoDBGeneralWeatherDAO.get_all - A (2)
-    C 26:0 BasicGeneralWeatherDAO - A (2)
+    M 525:4 MongoDBWeatherStatusDAO.delete - A (2)
-    C 123:0 BasicWeatherStatusDAO - A (2)
+    M 537:4 MongoDBWeatherStatusDAO.delete_all - A (2)
     M 33:4 BasicGeneralWeatherDAO.get - A (1)
     M 46:4 BasicGeneralWeatherDAO.get_all - A (1)
     M 61:4 MySQLGeneralWeatherDAO.__init__ - A (1)